xieyying/deephalo/README.md

 ## Where to get it？
 The source code is hosted on GitHub at: https://github.com/xieyying/deephalo

-Binary installers of deephalo are available at the Python Package Index (PyPI).
+Binary installers of deephalo are available at the Python Package Index (PyPI)[deephalo](https://pypi.org/project/deephalo/).

+Standalone Executable (Recommended for Windows Users) are available at: [百度网盘](https://pan.baidu.com/s/1RCSnKfOwcrvMKIL7ZH4XQw?pwd=wuti)

 ## Dependencies
 - pandas ==  2.0.3